edelgrace/blog/content/post/2017-03-29-crochet-haul-6-blanket-mania.md

   - crochet haul

 ---
 I decided to make a baby blanket for my cousin who is due in June.
 I bought a ton of Bernat Blanket skeins for this project.
-There is a big sale going on at Michael&#8217;s so I kept getting discount after discount.
+There is a big sale going on at Michael's so I kept getting discount after discount.
 Which is good because I could never imagine buying this many skeins of Bernat Blanket at full price.
 I may have actually bought too many.
 I did buy one skein at Walmart though.

 [<img src="https://i0.wp.com/edelgrace.me/blog/wp-content/uploads/2017/03/wp-image-743022479jpg.jpg?resize=663%2C373" alt="" class="wp-image-395 alignnone size-full"  data-recalc-dims="1" />][1]